Issaquah Special Education PTSA

 Each month the Issaquah Special Education PTSA hosts parent connection events, which is an opportunity to meet other parents, ask questions and share ideas and resources with each other.

 We have daytime and evening events each month to accommodate both working and stay at home parents.
 Our daytime events are on a Friday at 10 am.
-Evening Parent Power Hours are hosted at 6 pm on Tuesday or Thursday evenings.
+Evening Parent Power Hours are hosted at 6 pm on Wednesday evenings.

-All are hosted at 55 Sunset Coffee, 55 W Sunset Way Issaquah
+All are hosted at 55 Sunset Coffee, 55 W Sunset Way Issaquah.
+See our schedule of events at the top of this page for dates.

 General Membership Meeting Dates for 2022-2023